orb-lang/cluster/doc/md/cabinet.md

 local function Cabinet()
 ```

-Seed, tape, and meta, have a sort of primitive component type, so cluster
+As we often do when a module is one big function, we don't indent the body\.

-will want to be able to tell which it might be dealing with when handed a
+Seed, tape, and meta, have a sort of primitive identity/type, so cluster needs
-given table\.
+to be able to tell which it might be dealing with when handed a given table\.

-So we need three weak tables for this purpose:
+So we use three weak tables for the purpose:

 ```lua
 local is_seed, is_tape, is_meta = weak 'k', weak 'k', weak 'k'